libsdl-org/SDL/docs/README-winrt.md

 =====

 This port allows SDL applications to run on Microsoft's platforms that require use of "Windows Runtime", aka.
 "WinRT", APIs.
-WinRT apps are currently full-screen only, and run in what Microsoft sometimes refers to as their "Modern" (formerly, "Metro"), environment.
-For Windows 8.x, Microsoft may also refer to them as "Windows Store" apps, due to them being distributed, primarily, via a Microsoft-run online store (of the same name).
+Microsoft may, in some cases, refer to them as either "Windows Store", or for Windows 10, UWP apps.

 Some of the operating systems that include WinRT, are: